• Skip to primary navigation

 4. Roll out dough and & cut into rounds: Roll the dough out to 1/2 inch thickness.
 Cut the doughnuts using a 3-inch donut cutter.
 Line a baking sheet or two with a silicone mat or parchment paper or sprinkle the baking sheets with flour.
 Transfer donuts to the baking sheets, leaving space between the donuts.
 Use a clean kitchen towel to lightly cover the donuts and let rise in a draft free, warm/room temperature room until slightly puffed (about 30 minutes).

 5. Prepare the oil: Heat the oil about fifteen minutes before donuts are ready to be fried.
-Add about three inches of vegetable oil in a heavy-duty pot and heat on medium until the oil reaches 350 F. Place donuts on a baking sheet lined ith paper towels.
+Add about three inches of vegetable oil in a heavy-duty pot and heat on medium until the oil reaches 350 F. Place donuts on a baking sheet lined with paper towels.

 7. Toss donuts in lemon sugar: Stir together lemon zest and sugar in a shallow bowl or on a plate.
 Toss warm donuts in the sugar to coat.
 Allow donuts to cool before filling with lemon curd.